Should you buy a Samsung Galaxy S10 in 2022?

 Other key hardware elements, such as the 6.1-inch curved AMOLED display and the all-glass construction, lend the phone a premium look and feel, even if they're not the latest and greatest.
 Then there are features like IP68 water/dust resistance and a microSD card slot for expandable storage.
 The S10 even has something that the newer S20FE and S21 don't - a 3.5 mm headphone port - so you can hook up some of the best wired headphones to it and enjoy your music.

 That being said, one of the biggest areas where the Galaxy S10 shows its age is in the camera department.
-Samsung has taken big strides in this category in the recent years.
+Samsung has taken big strides in this category in recent years.
 The Galaxy S10's camera system isn't very good when it comes to low-light performance.
-The telephoto lens, while good, is also nowhere near as capable as that of the one found on the Galaxy S21.
+The telephoto lens, while good, is also nowhere near as capable as that of the one found on the Galaxy S21, let alone the Galaxy S22.
 The ultra-wide and front-facing modules are comparable but still trail the newer Galaxy smartphones in terms of overall imaging performance.

 In summation, you're still going to get a great camera setup in Samsung Galaxy S10.
 But don't expect it to compare with the photography hardware of the best Android camera phones out there.

 Does it make sense to go for the Galaxy S20 FE instead of the Galaxy S10?